What Is Landscape Photography?

 Types of Landscape Photography

 - Iconic Landscapes: the most common type of landscape photography found in most photographers’ portfolios.
 This genre is generally made on popular roadside pullouts though not always.
 These landscapes are the most well-known scenes by the general public and heavily commercialized.
 The style is characterized by its use of wide angle lenses and highly-saturated colors.
-Some photographers such as Peter Lik have made a career out of selling prints like this.

 - Scenic Nature Landscapes: Similar to iconic landscapes but the key difference is that these are not necessarily from well-known locations.
 This genre actively tries to avoid including manmade elements within the scene.
 This is the type of landscape photography that I’m personally most passionate about.